In a hurry and don’t want to read the whole guide?

 Jones automates COI collection and follows up with vendors who haven’t renewed their insurance.

 Our verification process is also automated with a 99.9% accuracy rate.
-It takes less than five hours, making us one of the fastest COI verification tools in the industry.
+It takes 5 hours on average, making us one of the fastest COI verification tools in the industry.

 Excellent customer support